 Our Prepositioning Program is an essential element in the U.S. military's readiness strategy.
 Afloat prepositioning strategically places military equipment and supplies aboard ships located in key ocean areas to ensure rapid availability during a major theater war, a humanitarian operation or other contingency.
 MSC's 27 prepositioning ships support the Army, Navy, Air Force, Marine Corps and Defense Logistics Agency.

 Prepositioning ships provide quick and efficient movement of military gear between operating areas without reliance on other nations' transportation networks.
 These ships give U.S. regional combatant commanders the assurance that they will have what they need to quickly respond in a crisis - anywhere, anytime.
 During a contingency, troops are flown into a theater of operations to rapidly employ the cargo from these ships.

 Many of MSC's prepositioning ships are able to discharge liquid, containerized or motorized cargo both pier side or while anchored offshore by using floating hoses and shallow-draft watercraft, called lighterage, that are carried aboard.
 This allows cargo to be ferried to shore in areas where ports are non-existent or in poor condition and gives the nation's military forces the ability to operate in both developed and undeveloped areas of the world.

 Prepositioning ships include a combination of U.S. government-owned ships, chartered U.S. - flagged ships and ships activated from the Maritime Administration's Ready Reserve Force.
 All prepositioning ships are operated by U.S. civilian mariners who work for ship operating companies under contract to the federal government.

 While most active ships in MSC's Prepositioning Program strategically place combat gear at sea, there are other ships, including:

 - The Mobile Landing Platform, a new class of ships designed to serve as a mobile sea-base option that provides our Navy fleet with a critical access infrastructure supporting the flexible deployment of forces and supplies

-- An offshore petroleum distribution system ship that can deliver fuel from up to eight miles offshore; and
+- Two offshore petroleum distribution system ships that can deliver fuel from up to eight miles offshore; and